kodendaal/kodendaal.github.io/_posts/2024-12-13-sailing_ai_game.md

 ---
-title:  "Sailing into the Unknown: Building a Fun Sailing Regatta Game with AI"
+title:  "Sailing into the Unknown: Building a Regatta Game with AI"
 mathjax: true
 layout: post
 categories: